Frequently Asked Questions (FAQ)

 Most compulsive gamblers will answer yes to at least seven of these questions, according to Gamblers Anonymous.

 There are no dues or fees for Gamblers Anonymous.
-Gamblers Anonymous provdes a search for meetings in Illinois.
+Gamblers Anonymous provides a search for meetings in Illinois.

 The National Center for Responsible Gaming has suggested mental health officials pose the following three questions to help determine if someone is at risk for developing a gambling problem: